Innovate with Travel Trends

 The Rise of Noctourism: Why Travelers Are Chasing the Night

-As we head into spooky season, a growing trend is shining a light on the dark—noctourism.
+A growing trend is shining a light on the dark—noctourism.

 Activities after dark—stargazing, night safaris, celestial events—are becoming major draws, with travelers seeking destinations with low light pollution and creative nighttime programming.